GULLET or Gullett? Having grown up seeing the

 name, it would surely be Gullett's Row or something, not The Gullett.

-Directory (*) for 1956, in an article about the origin of Nantwich Street
+and Directory (see footnote) for 1956, in an article about the origin of

 meaning a gulley or channel.
 One did, in fact, flow along here and it is